-While most dogs love a car journey, some are more nervous travellers.
-This may be due to motion sickness or anxiety as a result of being in an unfamiliar place, far from their usual creature comforts.
+While some dogs love the feeling of wind in their fur, tunes on the stereo and the exciting new sights passing by out the car window, others may be more nervous travellers.
+This may be due to motion sickness or anxiety as a result of being in an unfamiliar place, far from their usual comforts.

-Several products have been designed to help alleviate anxiety, however, you can also try and gradually build up their travel tolerance with shorter trips ahead of time.
-This way, the real deal isn’t might not be as overwhelming for them.
+There are specific products that have been designed to help alleviate anxiety in our four-legged friends, however, you can also try and gradually build up their travel tolerance with shorter trips ahead of time.
+This way, the real deal might not be as overwhelming for them.

-There’s nothing quite like a family holiday to strengthen the bond between you and your furry companion where you can create memories to treasure forever.
+There’s nothing quite like an un-paw-gettable (see what we did here?) family holiday to strengthen the relationship between you and your furry companion where you can create memories to treasure forever.